ArduPilot/ardupilot_wiki/dev/source/docs/building-mission-planner.rst

 -  During the install Process, you will be prompted to install optional "workloads", at this stage, you must select:
     - ".NET desktop development"
     - "ASP.NET and web development"
-    - "Universal Windows Platform developement"
+    - "Universal Windows Platform development"
     - "Mobile development with .NET"
-    - ".NET Core cross-platform developement"
+    - ".NET Core cross-platform development"
 -  Reboot your PC
 -  Start Visual Studio from the Start Menu